 The black dotted line shows the net cash flow as a percent of the market assets and goes with the axis on the right.

-The net cash flow for the System has been significantly negative.
-Even more disconcerting is that the negative cash flow as a percent of market assets has exceeded a net -10% throughout the period and is greater than the long term investment assumption.
-This represents a plan that is expected to defund with the risk of insolvency if the contributions do not catch up to cover a higher portion of the benefit payments and expenses.
+For the 10 year period shown, the average net cash flow as a percent of assets is -12.7%, which is greater than the long term investment return assumption.
+This indicates that the plan is expected to defund with an increased risk of insolvency if the contributions do not catch up to cover a higher portion of the benefit payments and expenses.
+For 2020, the net cash flow of -7.5% implies that the assumed investment return of 7.3%, if achieved, will almost be sufficient to cover this difference.
+The negative cash flow has improved since 2017 because the State appropriation percentage has increased by approximately 10% per year.